axelvaldez/radical-companies/_posts/missing chapters/2023-02-19-rcoins-again.markdown

  <p>The seller does not have to explain that the currency is legitimate and the buyer already knows that its lasting value is backed up by a sovereign power.</p>

 <h1>rCOINs</h1>
- <p>rCOINs must overcome these hurdles.</p>
- <p>A seller of a product on a platform like Amazon or Alibaba can increase their legitimacy by getting high star ratings.
-Their “sovereignty” is protected by the corporation providing a marketplace  platform.</p>
  <p>rCOINs have a herculean task when it comes to stepping away from tradition.
 It must derive both its legitimacy and sovereignty from people.
 There is no platform or nation-state to create sovereignty or legitimacy, rather a transparent protocol.
 The legitimacy and sovereignty of my personal coinage must come from the many I trade with.
 What would they be called: My community?
 My “convivium?”</p>

 <h1>Relationships</h1>